aElDi/codefy/README.md

 # **Codefy**

-The Collection of useful links and resources for programmers, categorised by tags
+Welcome to **Codefy**.
+This project is website with a curated collection of useful links and resources for programmers, categorized by tags for easy navigation.
+In the ever-evolving field of programming, having quick access to quality resources can significantly enhance your learning and productivity.
+Codefy aims to provide a comprehensive list of valuable links, including tutorials, documentation, tools, and more, all organized by relevant tags.

 ## Screenshots